 The National Institute of Neurological Disorders and Stroke (NINDS) is supporting research on microcephaly that looks at the genetic mechanisms of brain development, and fetal brain cells that are vulnerable to infection and how the infection causes brain malformation.
 NINDS also supports research on Guillain-Barré syndrome that focuses on identifying certain characteristics of some viruses and bacteria that activate the immune system inappropriately.

 Zika virus does not have its own category in the NIH Research, Condition, and Disease Categorization (RCDC) system.
 Reporters can search for unofficial funding information on Zika virus by conducting a key word search for active projects using NIH RePORTER.
 If you choose to use the data from your analysis in your story, please state that the numbers are unofficial estimates based on your analysis using NIH RePORTER.

-In FY 2017 NIAID will obligate $152 million in emergency supplemental funding appropriated by the Zika Response and Preparedness Act, 2017 (H.R.
+In FY 2017 NIAID obligated $152 million in emergency supplemental funding appropriated by the Zika Response and Preparedness Act, 2017 (H.R.
 5325).
-These funds will support new research and ongoing projects funded in FY 2016 using repurposed Ebola funds, the HHS Secretary’s transfer (which realigned funding from other NIH Institutes) and NIAID’s regular FY 2016 and FY 2017 appropriations.
+These funds supported new research and ongoing projects funded in FY 2016 using repurposed Ebola funds, the HHS Secretary’s transfer (which realigned funding from other NIH Institutes) and NIAID’s FY 2016 and FY 2017 appropriations.